Factors for Determining Child Custody

-Although it may seem like a daunting task to sit down with your ex-spouse or soon to be ex-spouse to work out a parenting plan or visitation schedule, one thing is certain-- you and your co-parent are the only two people who truly know your children, their needs and your schedules.
+Although it may seem like a daunting task to sit down with your ex-spouse (or soon to be ex-spouse) to work out a parenting plan or visitation schedule, one thing is sure-- you and your co-parent are the only two people who genuinely know your children, their needs, and your schedules.
 Only you can create the plan that will best fit the needs of the divided family.
-In order to create a plan that works, you must work together.
+To create a plan that works, you must work together.
 You must co-parent.
-Co-parenting includes coordinating your schedules and those of the children, working together for visitation exchange, working out holidays and making collaborative decisions regarding the children.
+Co-parenting includes coordinating your schedules and those of the children, working together for visitation exchange, working out holidays, and making collaborative decisions regarding the children.

-Practice Pointer - Co-Parenting can be a factor in deciding custody!
+Co-Parenting can be a Factor in Deciding Custody!

 Although we would prefer that you consider co-parenting exclusively because it is the right thing to do and is in the best interest of your children, in case any extra motivation is needed, remember that co-parenting is a factor in determining custody.
 Specifically, Georgia law provides as a factor for custody: "The willingness and ability of each of the parents to facilitate and encourage a close and continuing parent-child relationships between the child and the other parent, consistent with the best interest of the child."
 O.C.G.A. § 19-9-3(a)(3).

 |DON'T make unilateral parenting decisions, disparage, or discard the parenting decisions of your co-parent.||DO be respectful of your co-parent's parenting style.
 Sit down with your co-parent and make an affirmative plan that sets aside any differences you may have between you and focus instead on meeting the needs of your children.|

 |DON'T refuse to answer telephone calls from your co-parent while your children are visiting.
 Your children need to know that maintaining a relationship with both parents is equally important.||DO encourage your child to maintain a relationship with the other parent.
 Do understand that your children deserve and need the love and support of both parents.|